Andolsi-Hamza05/financial-advisor/README.md

 5. **Portfolio Optimization**: The chosen assets and user information are sent to a portfolio optimization microservice to generate an optimal portfolio.
 6. **Detailed Reports and Visualizations**: The application provides detailed reports and visualizations to help users understand the investment choices.

+## Data Processing Pipeline

+1. **Data Collection**: A microservice collects real-time financial data from various sources.
+2. **Feature Selection**: The system ensures only new data is processed by the feature selection engine.
+3. **Metrics Computation**: Important metrics are computed, and data validation checks are performed.
+4. **Gold Layer**: The final processed data is stored in the gold layer for use in portfolio optimization.

 ## Step-by-Step Guide

 ### Step 1: Customer Profiling